 If you’re a fan of consistency and taking an “if it ain’t broke…” approach, then the Brooks Ghost 15 is your shoe.
 This is a neutral, moderately cushioned road running shoe that’s been around — and has remained widely popular — for the past fifteen years.
 It’s a comfortable and reliable daily trainer with a traditional feel and upper.
 It is pliable and lightweight and sees minimal design changes from year to year, which is nice for loyal fans who love the shoe just the way it is.

 Of course, something described as traditional could also be called dated, and that’s how our testers felt about the cushioned upper and the underfoot feel.
 It’s fine but not exceptional.
 Additionally, the shoe has kept a high heel-to-toe drop.
-While it’s great to have high-drop options for those who need or prefer that style, this shoe feels abrupt to those accustomed to a smoother transition.
-At the same time, it is a reliable and trustworthy shoe for runners who prefer a more classic fit and feel.
+While it’s great to have high-drop options for those who need or prefer that style, this shoe feels abrupt to those accustomed to the smoother transition of a shoe with a lower drop or rockered sole.
+But, it is a reliable and trustworthy shoe for runners who prefer a more classic fit and feel.

 Actual Weight (U.S. men’s 9): 9.6 ounces (272 grams) | Drop: 12 millimeters

 Overall Rating: 7.5 | Upper Comfort: 8.5 | Underfoot Feel: 7 | Responsiveness: 7 | Stability: 5.5 | Cushion: 8

 - It gets more pliable as it breaks in

 - Stiff and rigid out of the box